 If a company is growing fast, introducing products, expanding geographically, it probably needs to hire people.
 At some point, a company should expect to generate revenue per person to exceed their cost by a multiple.
 But meanwhile, those people will be costly for quite a while before they bring in the revenue to pay their way.
 Typically, 80% of a startup information technology company’s cost is staffing.

 As long as a company is adding costs in excess of what they generate by sales revenue, they’re either depressing profits or running at a negative profit, like SNAP.
 A company has two choices to resolve a problem that will become terminal sooner or later: finance growth through its own operating cash flow or bring in investors.

 If a company doesn’t have access to capital, they’ll want their business to be profitable in the short-term, but their growth will be capped.
 Businesses that self-finance grow more slowly.
 It’s a fact of life.

-If a business is trying to grow significantly and create a large market, their greatest risk is that others will see that same opportunity and access the capital to capture it.
+If a business is trying to grow significantly and capture a large market, their greatest risk is that others will see that same opportunity and access the capital to capture it.
 If the capital markets believe the opportunity to be billions of dollars, capital providers will seek quality investments to fund.
 It will attract capital so effectively that even some of the lesser quality investment propositions will get funded.

 If competitors who can access capital their company cannot access are trying to grow in the same market, others’ growth will outpace theirs in the short run and capture more market share, and in the long run create a more economically attractive company to investors.
 That success will be self-reinforcing in a virtuous feedback loop: by gaining share their costs will drop, profitability will increase, it will be harder to knock them from their pedestal, they’ll be in a better position to attract the best employees, and they’ll have greater pricing power in the market.
 Yeah, everybody wants to be in that position.